The Property Search allows you to view detailed information for properties in Miami-Dade County.

 Welcome to the Office of the Property Appraiser

-The Property Appraiser, Pedro J. Garcia, has released the 2017 June 1st Estimates of Taxable Values to the Taxing Authorities showing a continued growth in the real estate market.
-The countywide estimated taxable value for 2017 is $272,046,000,000, an 8.2% increase from 2016.
+Property Appraiser, Pedro J. Garcia, has released the 2018 June 1st Estimates of Taxable Values to the Taxing Authorities showing a continued growth in the real estate market.
+The countywide estimated taxable value for 2018 is $288,859,000,000, a 6.0% increase from 2017.

 Tax Exemptions for Disabled First Responder and their Surviving Spouse

-Real estate owned and used as a homestead by a First Responder who has been injured in the line of duty may qualify for a total and permanent disability exemption from ad valorem taxes (Ref.
+The homestead property of a First Responder who has been injured in the line of duty may qualify for a total and permanent disability exemption from ad valorem taxes (Ref.
 196.102, Florida Statutes).
+For more information read our flyer.

 Report Exemption Fraud